 Check out my post on “Is Cancun Safe” to help you better understand Mexico safety warnings so you will know which areas to avoid in Mexico and which areas are the safest in Mexico specifically the Riviera Maya.

 If you wish to explore other areas, it is best to learn about potential local risks.
-Certain areas are formally to be avoided:
+Certain areas most definitely should be avoided:

 • Tamaulipas State, and Guerrero State